LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/conversationbuildertutorial.md

     3. **Patterns can include wildcards for looser matches**

-        1. eg: ***billing*** would match "billing", “I have a question about billing”, “I have a billing issue”, etc.
+        1. For example, ***billing*** would match "billing", “I have a question about billing”, “I have a billing issue”, etc.

         2. Add 3-5 more patterns using wildcards.

         3. Try different variations of sentences in the previewer and see what happens.

-    4. Click on each of the paging dots at the bottom of the panel to see the other Conditions being matched for the other options (account, offers, other).
+    4. **Click on each of the paging dots at the bottom of the panel to see the other Conditions being matched for the other options (account, offers, other).**

         1. Perform the steps we just completed above for billing, for each of the other options (account, offers, other).